Refresh

 Ellen C. Brotmanof Brotman Law in Philadelphia, represents individuals before licensing boards, providing effective, caring and efficient assistance.
 She has served as an assistant federal defender in Philadelphia and practiced in small, medium and large firms with a focus on criminal defense, appellate advocacy, professional responsibility and ethics.

-Reprinted with permission from the March 1, 2024 issue of The Legal Intelligencer. © 2023 ALM Global Properties, LLC.
+Reprinted with permission from the March 1, 2024 issue of The Legal Intelligencer. © 2024 ALM Global Properties, LLC.
 All rights reserved.
-Further duplication without permission is prohibited, contact 877-256-2472 or [email protected].
+Further duplication without permission is prohibited, contact 877-256-2472 or asset-and-logo-licensing@alm.com.

 You can also find this article, as published, here.